Every Question on the Creative Capital Award Application

 What we ask—A total itemized budget for your project proposal.

-Why we ask it—This gives us an honest sense of how much it will take to make the project happen, including reasonable fees for the artists involved.
+Why we ask this—This gives us an honest sense of how much it will take to make the project happen, including reasonable fees for the artists involved.
 It is also a window into the scale of the project and if you have a reasonable understanding of what it will take to execute it.
 Think of this as another way to tell the story of the proposed project.
 It’s important to understand that this is just an estimate, and that the budget is subject to change.
 We also recognize that this budget may well exceed what the Creative Capital Award is worth.
 Make sure to always pay yourself and active partners!

 What we ask—Total amount raised so far from confirmed sources.

-Why we ask it—This question is merely another way of determining where the artist is in their timeline of the project, providing a snapshot in time of where the artist is in making the project a reality.
+Why we ask this—This question is merely another way of determining where the artist is in their timeline of the project, providing a snapshot in time of where the artist is in making the project a reality.
 Since we expect to come in early during most projects’ timelines, proposals will not be penalized if no funding has been confirmed.

 What we ask—Please attach a resume focusing on the last five years of work.

-Why we ask it—The resume is another way to help us determine where the artist is in their career.
+Why we ask this—The resume is another way to help us determine where the artist is in their career.
 Resumes are like an artist CV, featuring exhibitions, a list of publications or articles, and a list of awards.
 We call them resumes instead of CVs because we want them to showcase the projects completed so far, such as films, installations, sculptures, or whichever discipline the artist works in.

 We understand that not everyone is formally trained, and may not have a typical resume.
 However, we are curious about where the creative work has taken artists—the resume tells a story about how a career has unfolded so far, even if it’s not traditional.
 A resume is only one window into the path the artist has taken.
 It’s also important to note that the Creative Capital Award is not a lifetime achievement award—it is project-based.
 Ultimately, we are concerned with the artist’s big idea.